lc/brute53/README.md

 A tool to bruteforce nameservers when working with subdomain delegations to AWS.
 Based off Frans Rosén's talk ["DNS hijacking using cloud providers - no verification needed"](https://youtu.be/FXCzdWm2qDg?t=1132)

-⚠️ This tool is currently not working
+⚠️ Note: this tool is currently not working and is on the list to be fixed at somepoint

 ### Pre-requisites: